plexypay/docs-portal/docs/online_payments/accept_payments/api.md

 ## Tokenisation

-ForoPay provides a secure solution for storing payment details, empowering you to offer enhanced payment options to your shoppers.
+PlexyPay provides a secure solution for storing payment details, empowering you to offer enhanced payment options to your shoppers.
 Through our tokenisation feature, you can securely save one or more payment details per shopper, facilitating subscription payments, automatic top-ups, and a quicker checkout process using their stored cards.

 Tokenisation involves storing shoppers' payment details as tokens within our system.
 These tokens represent the saved payment information, ensuring the security of sensitive data.